joolstorrentecalo/gitlab-foss/doc/development/gems.md

 Rack 3 if a separate `Gemfile` is used in CI.
 See an [example here](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/140463).

-This does not limit to just Rack, but any dependencies.
+Note that this does not limit to just Rack, but any dependencies.

 ### Examples of Gem extractions